EnableX/Low-Code-Video-Embed-with-React-Native/README.md

 # Low-Code-Video-Embed-with-React-Native
+ EnableX Video Embed is an easy-to-use Video Calling API loaded with powerful conferencing, collaborative, and reporting features.
+You can build one-to-one or multiparty video meetings for any application or browser within minutes using its simple yet powerful REST API.

+ You do not need client-side SDKs to develop an engaging UI layout for a video meeting application.
+Just select our pre-built UI or you can also design it with the EnableX App Visual Builder, and you can go live within minutes with your fully-functional video meeting application.

  # Documentation
  Visit https://www.enablex.io/developer/video/low-code-video-embed/ to view the full Low-Code-Video-Embed developer guide documentation and get started.

-Disclaimer
  The EnableX help to the developer community to understand, How the Enablex Low-Code-Video-Embed product can be implemented using webview in React Native App using (Expo CLI)

 # Prerequisites